From Bourbon Street to Main Street, Ms. Lisa's offers Wareham a taste of New Orleans

 "She's my everything," Jackson said of Zaracro.
 "She's the one that really owns the business and I'm the head chef— she's the brains, I'm the brawn.
 And we've been doing that for about four years."

-The couple operated the restaurant, named after Jackson's mother, out of Providence before making the move to Wareham.
-Most of the motivation to even jump into the world of restaurants was thanks to Jackson's uncle who passed away last March.
+The couple operated the restaurant, named after Jackson's mother, in Providence, Rhode Island before making the move to Wareham.
+Most of the motivation to jump into the restaurant world was thanks to Jackson's uncle who passed away last March.

 "Come spring, summer and fall we'll use the tent outside," Jackson said.
 "We'll set up some tables out there so you can sit and relax while you wait."